ShaunaTheDead86/lighthouse-labs-scheduler/README.md

 ## Scheduler API server required

-Please also clone the API server found here: https://github.com/ShaunaTheDead86/scheduler-api You must be running the API server in a separate terminal for the Scheduler app to be able to access the database
+Please also clone the API server found here: https://github.com/ShaunaTheDead86/scheduler-api

+You must be running the API server in a separate terminal for the Scheduler app to be able to access the database

 ## Dependencies

-The following dependencies are used in the Scheduler project: Axios, React, Cypress, Babel, Storybook, Jest, React, and Sass
+The following are used in the Scheduler project: Axios, React, Cypress, Babel, Storybook, Jest, React, and Sass

 ## Setup